 With the holidays over, it’s finally time to recover from that packed social schedule.
 Work parties.
 Gift exchanges.
 Shopping galore.
 You know the drill.
 If you found yourself spending too much and saving too little during the holiday hustle and bustle, any lingering holiday debt might stifle your ability to get a fresh start in the new year.

-A recent survey from Discover showed that consumers planned to spend an average of $1,159 during the 2016 holiday season, and 38 percent of those surveyed planned to charge the bulk of their holiday purchases to a credit card.
+Discover’s 2017 holiday shopping survey showed that credit cards were expected to be the most popular payment method during the holiday season, with 32 percent of survey respondents planning to charge most of their holiday purchases to a credit card.
 That’s up from 32 percent in 2017.
-By the time gift exchanges with family and friends are over, you could have a sizable chunk of change charged to your credit cards, and that doesn’t account for credit card interest paid on balances that stick around as the seasons change.
+By the time gift exchanges with family and friends are over, you could have a sizable chunk of change charged to your credit cards, and that doesn’t account for interest paid on balances that stick around as the seasons change.

 While it may be too late for a do-over, you can avoid taking on more holiday debt and ramp up your savings for the next holiday season by starting early… even now.
 Here are five tips to help you achieve a debt-free holiday season without being a Scrooge: